sunpho84/SUNphi/README.md

-- automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector operation appliable to a given vector size... almost all still in my mind so far)
+- automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector operation appliable to a given vector size... almost all still in my mind, so far)

-- fully documented with [Doxygen](www.doxygen.org), otherwise I would forget immediately the meaning of what I wrote.
+- fully documented with [Doxygen](www.doxygen.org), otherwise I would forget immediately the meaning of what I write.

-At the core, the library is an engine to build [Smart Expression Templates](https://arxiv.org/pdf/1104.1729.pdf), applied to vector carrying an arbitrary number of indices (called "Tensor Component" in the following).
+At the core, the library is an engine to build [Smart Expression Templates](https://arxiv.org/pdf/1104.1729.pdf), applied to vector carrying an arbitrary number of indices (called "tensor components" in the following).

 Implemented so far: tensor components fusion, reorganization of unary expressions such as "conj" and "transpose".

-Missing: ...a lot of things, most relevantly, MPI, threads, vectors and all useful expressions...
-But all of that is in my mind!
+Missing: ...a lot of things, almost everything actually!
+Most relevantly, MPI, threads, vectors and all useful expressions...
+But all of that is sketched and ready to be forgotten.

 A simple example of what can be be done so far: